blacksmith-community/cf-postgres-tinsmith/README.md

   https://postgres-tinsmith.$APP_DOMAIN
 ```

-If only have the space developer role:
+If you only have the space developer role:

 ```shell
 # make sure to target your space